Bank Runs With and Without Bank Failure

 \subsection{Discussion of Selected Appendix Results}

-\paragraph{Event Study of Bank Fundamentals around Runs and Failures} To further understand the differences between banks subject to runs without failure, banks subject to runs that fail, and banks that fail without a run, we perform a simple event study comparing the evolution of average bank characteristics around various event types.
+\paragraph{Event Study of Bank Fundamentals around Runs and Failures} To further understand the differences between banks subject to runs without failure, banks subject to runs followed by failure, and banks that fail without a run, we perform a simple event study comparing the evolution of average bank characteristics around various event types.
 Specifically, we estimate specifications of the following form:

-The dependent variable $y_{bt+h}$ is a bank-level variable in year $t$.
+The dependent variable $y_{bt+h}$ is a bank-level variable in year $t+h$.
 The right-hand-side variables are four mutually exclusive indicator variables: (i) bank is subject to a run in $t$ but does not fail, (ii) bank fails with a run mentioned in newspaper accounts, (iii) bank fails without a run in $t$, and (iv) no event for bank $b$ in year $t$. $\gamma_t$ is a year fixed effect.
 We exclude the constant term, so the estimated coefficient is the average level of $y_{bt+h}$ around the event.
 Because a bank that fails does not report bank fundamentals after failure, coefficients for failure are only estimated for $h=-5,..,-1$.
 Again, we focus on the sample of all national banks from 1863 to 1934.